-Institute is staffed by the U.S. Chamber of Commerce Foundation’s Federation Relations Department, which provides the business and nonprofit communities with a variety of educational programs.
+Institute is staffed by the U.S. Chamber of Commerce’s Federation Relations and Grassroots Advocacy Department, which provides the business and nonprofit communities with a variety of educational programs.
 Founded in 1912, the U.S. Chamber of Commerce is the largest and most effective federation of businesses, chambers of commerce, and trade and professional associations.

 The Value of Institute